SpenceIsCool/HackCUX_TheInductiveGames/README.md

 # HackCUX_TheInductiveGames
 The Inductive Games is a handful of paper prototypes to help people learn inductive logic (and educators assess learning)

-Please see our demo.ipynb file for more information
+Please see our Demo.pptx file for more information or ask us in person for the physical paper prototype if you'd like to play the games.